openkfw/smartenergy.awattar/docs/dev.md

 1. Install `ms-vscode-remote.remote-containers` VSCode plugin.
 2. Restart VSCode and click `Reopen in Container` on bottom right.
 3. Wait few moments to finish the setup and open the command palette, search for `Tasks: Run Task` and select `Run the mock API server`.
-This will start the mock  Green Energy REST API.
+This will start the mock  Awattar REST API.
 4. Open the command palette again, search for `Tasks: Run Task` and select `Run Home Assistant on port 9123`.
 This will start the Home Assistant with the custom component on port `9123`.
 5. Open the <http://127.0.0.1:9123> in a browser.
 6. Create an account. **This feels quite buggy at the moment and you have to refresh the browser several times.**